supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - Consistency preservation of a transaction is when it is run from a consistent state of DB without any failures or interleaving, it results in another consistent state of DB.
 - Consistency property is partially on programmers hand.
 - App dependent constraints are implicit and Integrity Constraints are explicit constraints as they are enforced by DBMS.
-- The original order of operations in a transaction must not change in any execution.
+- The original order of operations within a transaction must not change in any execution.

 - For isolation, transactions must be appear to execute serially.
 But for performance measures, transactions are executed concurrently.
 To ensure isolation amidst concurrent execution, serializability is used.
 - For ensuring isolation property, don't read changes by uncommitted transactions.